 The Air Bonsai Is a Floating Bonsai Tree That Uses Magnets To Hover in Place

-Date Published: 01/27/2016 12:55 PM
+Date Published: 02/19/2019 3:59 PM

 The Air Bonsai is actually a kit that you somewhat put together yourself, as it comes with a "Little Star" as they call it, which is the ball of moss where your plant will grow from, a ceramic base that contains the floating mechanism and needs to be plugged into the wall using an AC adapter, as well as a traditional Japanese box along with a cushion to hold the items for transport.

 When selecting the Air Bonsai you have the option of selecting a moss ball or a lava stone, where the moss ball is more suited for plants, and the lava stone is more suited for actual bonsai trees.
 Each moss ball and lava stone have a sponge inserted into the middle of it to make it easier to plant things in it.

-Each porceilain base is meticulously hand crafted and takes around 3 months to finish.
+Each porcelain base is meticulously hand crafted and takes around 3 months to finish.
 The shaped porcelain base is then air dried, which during this process it is inspected for any changes to the design or any defects.
 The base is then put into a kiln that permanently sets its shape.
 Using a traditional Japanese hand brush, patterns and designs are put onto the base.
 Finally to complete the process, the base is glaze fired.